-3.2.5 Style Checking
+4.3.6 Style Checking

-The '-gnatyx' switch causes the compiler to enforce specified style rules.
+The -gnatyx switch causes the compiler to enforce specified style rules.
 A limited set of style rules has been used in writing the GNAT sources themselves.
 This switch allows user programs to activate all or some of these checks.
-If the source program fails a specified style check, an appropriate warning message is given, preceded by the character sequence "(style)".
+If the source program fails a specified style check, an appropriate message is given, preceded by the character sequence '(style)'.
+This message does not prevent successful compilation (unless the -gnatwe switch is used).

+Note that this is by no means intended to be a general facility for checking arbitrary coding standards.
+It is simply an embedding of the style rules we have chosen for the GNAT sources.
+If you are starting a project which does not have established style standards, you may find it useful to adopt the entire set of GNAT coding standards, or some subset of them.

 The string x is a sequence of letters or digits indicating the particular style checks to be performed.
 The following checks are defined:

+-gnaty0

-- '0-9' Specify indentation level.
-If a digit from 1-9 appears in the string after '-gnaty' then proper indentation is checked, with the digit indicating the indentation level required.
+Specify indentation level.

+If a digit from 1-9 appears in the string after -gnaty then proper indentation is checked, with the digit indicating the indentation level required.
 A value of zero turns off this style check.
 The general style of required indentation is as specified by the examples in the Ada Reference Manual.
-Full line comments must be aligned with the -- starting on a column that is a multiple of the alignment level, or they may be aligned the same way as the following non-blank line (this is useful when full line comments appear in the middle of a statement. - 'a' Check attribute casing.
+Full line comments must be aligned with the - starting on a column that is a multiple of the alignment level, or they may be aligned the same way as the following non-blank line (this is useful when full line comments appear in the middle of a statement, or they may be aligned with the source line on the previous non-blank line.

+-gnatya

+Check attribute casing.

 Attribute names, including the case of keywords such as digits used as attributes names, must be written in mixed case, that is, the initial letter and any letter following an underscore must be uppercase.
+All other letters must be lowercase.

+-gnatyA

-All other letters must be lowercase. - 'A' Use of array index numbers in array attributes.
-When using the array attributes First, Last, Range, or Length, the index number must be omitted for one-dimensional arrays and is required for multi-dimensional arrays. - 'b' Blanks not allowed at statement end.
+Use of array index numbers in array attributes.

+When using the array attributes First, Last, Range, or Length, the index number must be omitted for one-dimensional arrays and is required for multidimensional arrays.

+-gnatyb

+Blanks not allowed at statement end.

 Trailing blanks are not allowed at the end of statements.
-The purpose of this rule, together with h (no horizontal tabs), is to enforce a canonical format for the use of blanks to separate source tokens. - 'B' Check Boolean operators.
+The purpose of this rule, together with h (no horizontal tabs), is to enforce a canonical format for the use of blanks to separate source tokens.

+-gnatyB

+Check Boolean operators.

 The use of AND/OR operators is not permitted except in the cases of modular operands, array operands, and simple stand-alone boolean variables or boolean constants.
-In all other cases AND THEN/OR ELSE are required. - 'c' Check comments.
-Comments must meet the following set of rules: - The "--" that starts the column must either start in column one, or else at least one blank must precede this sequence. - Comments that follow other tokens on a line must have at least one blank following the "--" at the start of the comment. - Full line comments must have two blanks following the "--" that starts the comment, with the following exceptions.
+In all other cases and then/or else are required.

+-gnatyc

+Check comments, double space.

+Comments must meet the following set of rules: